ericstaal/domoticz/README.md

 ## plugins ##
 All written according the new format see https://www.domoticz.com/wiki/Developing_a_Python_plugin

-## plugins/wolping ##
-Python plugin which combines a ping to check if a host is online and a WOL to activate it.
-Interval can be configured

 ## plugins/hosola ##
 Python plugin to read out hosola / omnik solar inverters.
 Auto detect which phases are connected